MeetKai/functionary/README.md

 We use the similar hyperparameters as its used in LLama 2 [paper](https://arxiv.org/abs/2307.09288).
 Except we use bigger weight decay (0.3 instead of 0.1) and warmup of 0.03, to reduce overfitting as we sample 2x of the function calling example conversations.
 But ablation study is required.

-We use transformers after this [commit](https://github.com/huggingface/transformers/commit/f4eb459ef25c62c4cc9edde38052da1980977872).
-As it fixes OOM for FSDP training on Llama 2.

 **Hyperparameters**:

 - Batch size: 64